Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Your healthcare provider will ask how much alcohol you drink at one time.
-He will ask how much you drink each day and how often you drink each week.
-He will ask how long you have been drinking alcohol.
-He may also ask if you have ever been treated for alcohol addiction.
+Your provider will ask how much you drink each day and how often you drink each week.
+Tell your provider how long you have been drinking alcohol and if you received treatment for alcohol addiction.

 - Blood tests are used to check your liver function.